 - Our success rate for re-pigmentation is close to 80%

-- Phototherapy sessions are covered under Medicare for eligible clients, with no out-of-pocket expense
+- Phototherapy sessions are covered under Medicare for eligible patients, with no out-of-pocket expense

 - Specialists at Cutis Clinic treat vitiligo in all ages, including children and adults